-Before a student can legally work, the following paperwork must be submitted to the payroll and disbursements office:
+Before a student can work and be paid, the following paperwork must be submitted in Workday.

-- Form I-9 Employment Eligibility Verification (must be filled out in person, and with appropriate identification)
+- Form I-9 Employment Eligibility Verification (Section 2 must be completed in person, and with appropriate identification)

 - Form W-4 Employee's Withholding Allowance Certificate

 - Form M-4 Massachusetts Employee's Withholding Exemption Certificate

 - An additional form is required by the IRS from students planning to work on campus during the summer, and must be submitted to Human Resources before the student can be hired or begin work.
 For more information, see Summer Employment.

 Students should not apply for jobs until they've completed these forms.
 Employers must not schedule any student without first hiring the student and verifying that these documents have been completed.

 Representatives from the payroll and disbursements office will be at Central Check-In to assist in the completion of required forms.
 Once the required forms have been processed students can then apply for jobs.

 You must have a valid bank account and set up direct deposit in Workday for your paycheck.
 All students are paid electronically via direct deposit for all employment.

 If applicable, you must complete the appropriate contract with your supervisor and submit it the student employment office immediately.
 This contract marks your official hire.
 You cannot work until you have submitted the contract and receive an email verifying your hire.